garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 Right...

-A reasonable translation for this problem is:  Because I can't possibly search all possible combinations of boards, let's follow nature's example and simulate natural selection to find solutions.
-Genetic algorithms can't guarantee the absolute best solution, but if properly configured, can give very good solutions.
+A translation for this puzzle is:  Because I can't possibly search all possible combinations of boards, let's follow nature's example.
+We can simulate natural selection on a population of randomly generated boggle boards and see how they score.
+The high scoring ones will "reproduce" to created new generations.
+The hope is that over enough generations, the low scoring boards will be reduced in the gene pool, and only the highest scoring ones will survive.

-I'll start by giving a quick rundown of the mechanisms of natural selection, and how they can be translated into an algorithm.

 ### Population